 The choice of the surname: Name right

 A common surname expresses the solidarity of both spouses.
-However, a common surname is no longer absolutely necessary since the name law was changed a good 20 years ago.
+However, a common surname is no longer absolutely necessary since the name law was changed in 1994.
 The partners can also continue to use their birth names in the marriage.
 A double name is also possible, but only for one of the two partners.
 The declaration of a uniform marriage or family name can already be made at the registry office when registering for marriage.
 If both partners wish to retain their original surnames, the uniform surname must be established at the latest after the birth of the first child.

 The guest list

 Some bridal couples dream of a big party with all their friends, relatives and acquaintances.
 Others, on the other hand, prefer a small celebration with the closest family and circle of friends.
 The size of the wedding ceremony depends primarily on the budget.
 It is best to start with those people who should definitely take part in the wedding.
 Furthermore, one should honestly ask oneself: with whom do we spend time throughout the year, who is close to us?
 Of course, you don't want to discriminate against anybody and a certain tact is required.
 But it's best to listen to your inner voice: Who would you invite out of sheer commitment and who do you really care about spending a particularly important day with?